solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ### Rate Limit

-To configure a pod disruption budget for the `rate-limit` deployment when you install Gloo Edge via Helm, set the `global.extensions.rateLimit.deployment.podDisruptionBudget` field in your values override file.
+To configure a pod disruption budget for the `rate-limit` deployment when you install Gloo Gateway via Helm, set the `global.extensions.rateLimit.deployment.podDisruptionBudget` field in your values override file.

 Affinity settings for the `rate-limit` deployment can be overwritten during installation by setting `global.extensions.rateLimit.affinity` in your Helm configuration file.
 Additionally, anti-affinity rules for the `rate-limit` deployment can be configured by setting `global.extensions.rateLimit.antiAffinity`.

 ## Horizontally scaling the control plane

 You can increase the number of pods that the `gloo` deployment runs in the `gloo.deployment.replicas` Helm setting.
 Leave the `gloo.disableLeaderElection` Helm field set to the default value of `false` when you have multiple replicas of the `gloo` deployment.
-Gloo Edge elects a leader from the replicas, while the other replicas remain on standby to become the leader if the elected leader pod fails or restarts.
+Gloo Gateway elects a leader from the replicas, while the other replicas remain on standby to become the leader if the elected leader pod fails or restarts.

 ## Enhancing the data-plane reliability